 Vibrant Corn Tomato Feta

-As seen in Small Bites, Big Flavors.
+Section: Small Bites, Big Flavors

 Full of color and zip, this side pairs juicy tomatoes, soft feta, green onions, and crisp corn.
 A pour of good olive oil and sharp lemon lifts it all.
 You can whip it up fast for any summer gathering — BBQ, potluck, whatever.
 Creamy cheese meets crunchy veggies for a perfect snack or side.
 You’ll want it on your table every time.